bensutherland/Simple_reads_to_counts/README.md

 ## 5) Multi-map reads against a reference genome
 Use the script `02_hisat2_aln_PE_to_stringtie.sh` to align paired-end reads to the genome using hisat2, and with samtools sorting that will be usable for stringtie input.

-## 6) Quantify mappings using stringtie
+## 6) Generate a reference and de novo gff using stringtie
-### Assemble transcript using a reference genome GTF as a guide
+### a) Assemble transcript using a reference genome GTF as a guide
+This will use as an input the reference genome GTF, and alignment .bam files.
+For each sample, stringtie will assemble transcripts based on the reference genome as well as novel transcripts.
+Launch the script `01_scripts/03a_stringtie_bam_to_gtf.sh`.
-Use the script `03_stringtie.sh`.
-Update the field for the gff file with your gff.
+Update the REFERENCE_GFF with the gff for the reference genome assembly.

-### Merge transcripts altogether and identify novel and known transcripts
+### b) Prepare necessary files for stringtie merge
-To do this, you need top have `mergelist.txt`, which contains a name of each sample gtf file, one file on each line.
+To do this, you need to generate the file `mergelist.txt`, which contains a name of each sample gtf file, one file on each line.

-Use the `01_scripts/03b_create_mergelist.sh` automated script to create your mergelist.txt in the `00_archive`.
-This will be used in the next step to collect all of your sample gtf files.
+Use the `01_scripts/03b_create_mergelist.sh` automated script to create your mergelist.txt in the `00_archive` based on the .gtf files in `04_mapped`.

+### c) Merge transcripts from all samples guided by the reference gff
-Use the `01_scripts/03c_stringtie_merge.sh` to compare your sample gtf with each other, and with the reference genome gtf to identify novel and known transcripts in a non-redundant final, merged gtf.
+Use the `01_scripts/03c_stringtie_merge.sh` to merge sample gtfs using the reference genome as a guide to identify novel and known transcripts.
+This will produce a non-redundant final, merged gtf.
+The output will be called `04_mapped/stringtie_merged.gtf`

+### d) Run gffcompare to generate statistics based on your de novo and reference transcripts
+`./01_scripts/03d_gffcompare.sh`

+## 7) Extract read counts from bam files using the new gff
+### a) Use stringtie to extract read counts into ctab format
+Per sample, create a folder in `05_gx_levels`, within which a new .gtf and ctab files will be produced.
+`01_scripts/04_stringtie_estimate_abundances.sh`

+### b) Create sample list for extracting expression values
+Per sample, produce a text file that contains the sample name, and the relative path to the sample.
+This will be used in the next step.
+`05_build_sample_lst.sh`

+### c) Convert gene expression values from ctab format into a count matrix .csv file for edgeR
+Use `prepDE.py` (see https://ccb.jhu.edu/software/stringtie/index.shtml?t=manual).